rkw0k/Hotel-Reviews/README.md

 # Hotel-Reviews
-#### Suggest-Inn, a hotel recommender that finds the best valued hotel for your price.
+#### Suggest-Inn, a hotel recommender that finds the best valued hotel for the lowest price.

 www.suggest-inn.com